mila-iqia/ivado-mila-dl-school-2019/README.md

 ## Practical Information

-We will be presenting the tutorials in the format of [jupyter notebooks](http://jupyter.org/).
+We will be presenting the tutorials in the format of [Jupyter notebooks](http://jupyter.org/).
 In order to facilitate usage/setup of the notebooks, we will be using [Google Colab](https://colab.research.google.com/github/mila-iqia/dlschool-ivado-a19/) which gives users access to an already setup python environment with all the necessary dependencies.
 It also gives access to free GPUs for cloud computation.
 Using Colab will require an internet connection.
 You can however use the notebooks locally if you so prefer but additional setup will be necessary.

 ## [Tutorials on Colab](https://colab.research.google.com/github/mila-iqia/dlschool-ivado-a19/)